 - Generally in music if it sounds good it is good.

 - Music is not a competition or sport.
-The old proverb says "It's the journey - not the destination."
+The proverb says,

 - Although reading standard music notation is not mandatory, — It'S helpful.
 Learning to read music opens you up to music from other instruments.

-- Don't forget to build on a solid musical and technique foundation in your quest to get "advanced".
+- Don't forget to build on a solid musical and technical foundation in your quest to get

 - Slow and controlled leads to virtuosity.
 It's all about efficiency of motion.
-Work *smarter* not *harder*.
+Work smarter, not harder.
 Speed is a by-product of performing accurately and in-control.
 I tell my students that

-- There are no tests, no grades and no performance reviews.
-You always go at your own pace.
+- There are no tests, no grades, and no performance reviews or recitals.
+You always go at your pace.

-- I recognize and actually ask why each student is taking lessons.
-I do not assume that everyone has the same goals, reasons or motivations.
+- I recognize and ask why each student is taking lessons.
+I do not assume that everyone has the same goals, reasons, or motivations.
 It's great that I can help you develop your voice in music.
 I'm going to help you develop on your chosen instrument and as a musician, and NOT learn to play like me.
 I'll never sound like you, and you'll never sound like me.
 There is already one me out there.

 This question always comes up in this type of discussion about music.